LuckasRakoto/pyBlur/README.md

 # pyBlur
-Fun implementation of a convulation matrix to blur an image
+Fun implementation of a convolution matrix to blur an image